Godsspec/3MTT-Capstone-Project_Doc./README.md

 This project investigates return and refund patterns to identify ares where an e-commerce business can improve return management and reduce associated costs.

 ## Objectives
-- Analyze the volumeof return requests.
+- Analyze the volume of return requests.
 - Identify the most common return reasons.
 - Examine monthly return patterns.
 - Analyze return requests by status.